zulip/zulip/zerver/webhooks/zabbix/doc.md

    Tweak the severity for notifications as appropriate, and check the **Enabled** option.

-1. Go back to your Zabbix Web Interface, and click **Configuration**.
+1. Go back to your Zabbix web interface, and click **Configuration**.
    Click **Actions**, and click **Create Action**.

 1. Set **Name** to a name of your choice, such as `Zulip`.
 Under